betheden/hebrew-grammar/content/adjective_ordinal_number.rst

 but they may not always have the same grammatical form (gender, number, definiteness) as the noun they describe.

-NOTE: Sometimes a cardinal form is used, but an ordinal meaning is clearly indicated from the context (see examples below).
+.. note:: Sometimes a cardinal form is used, but an ordinal meaning is
+          clearly indicated from the context (see examples below).

 "First" through "Tenth"
 -----------------------